 In the United Kingdom, the grant and subsequent exercise of an employee share option will not generally give rise to an obligation to publish a prospectus.
-This is because the FCA takes the view that employee share options (whether nil cost or otherwise) that cannot be assigned or transferred by the employee to a third party (as is usually the case) are not negotiable on the capital market and, therefore, are not transferable securities.
+This is because the FCA takes the view that employee share options (whether nil-cost or otherwise) that cannot be assigned or transferred by an employee to a third party (as is usually the case) are not negotiable on the capital market and, therefore, are not transferable securities.
 The FCA also considers that the exercise of an employee share option is not an offer of the underlying shares to the public.
 Whether private company shares are negotiable on the capital market is a matter of fact, depending on the rights of the shares in question.

 There are a number of exemptions from the need to file a prospectus.
-For example, an offer currently falls outside the requirements of the Prospectus Rules if the aggregate consideration payable under the offer across the whole of the EEA is less than €8 million (increased from €5 million following the coming into force of the Prospectus Regulation) calculated over a period of 12 months,31 or if the offer is made to fewer than 150 people in each EEA Member State.32 Even where none of the above exemptions is available, a prospectus will not be needed for an offer made to employees provided certain conditions are met.33 Instead, an employee information document will have to be made available to employees receiving the offer that contains information on the number and nature of the securities offered, and the reasons and details of the offer.34 The exemption for offers of securities to directors and employees applies to all companies with a head office or registered office in the EEA, and to non-EEA companies with securities traded either on an EEA regulated market or a non-EEA market that is deemed by the European Commission to have an equivalent legal and supervisory framework.35
+For example, an offer currently falls outside the requirements of the Prospectus Rules if the aggregate consideration payable under the offer across the whole of the EEA is less than €8 million (increased in the UK from €5 million following the coming into force of the relevant provisions of the Prospectus Regulation) calculated over a period of 12 months,30 or if the offer is made to fewer than 150 people in each EEA Member State.
+31 Even where none of the above exemptions is available, a prospectus will not be needed for an offer made to employees provided certain conditions are met.32 Instead, an employee information document will have to be made available to employees receiving the offer that contains information on the number and nature of the securities offered, and the reasons and details of the offer.33 Historically, the exemption only applied to offers of securities to directors and employees of companies with a head office or registered office in the EEA, and to non-EEA companies with securities traded either on an EEA regulated market or a non-EEA market that was deemed by the European Commission to have an equivalent legal and supervisory framework.34 Since 21 July 2019 (following changes made by the Prospectus Regulation35), the employee offer exemption ceased to be limited in this way, and it now applies to all companies wherever they are based and wherever their securities are traded.